-There is no payout for unused accumulated sick leave when an employee leaves employment with LAFCO.
+There is no payout for unused accumulated sick leave when an employee leaves employment with OC LAFCO.

-F. Transfer of Sick Time between LAFCO Employees
+F. Transfer of Sick Time between OC LAFCO Employees

-LAFCO employees, with the written approval of the Executive Officer, may transfer a portion of their unused sick time balance to another LAFCO employee under the following circumstances:
+OC LAFCO employees, with the approval of the Executive Officer, may transfer up to 80 hours of sick leave per year to another OC LAFCO employee if needed to cover time off for medical or dental appointments or personal emergencies.
+OC LAFCO employees, with the written approval of the Executive Officer, may transfer a portion of their unused sick time balance to another OC LAFCO employee under the following circumstances:

-- 1. A LAFCO employee may transfer no more than 80 hours of sick time to any one LAFCO employee during any calendar year. - 2.
-The LAFCO employee receiving the sick time transfer must be experiencing personal or family medical issues requiring extended periods of time away from the office. - 3.
-The LAFCO employee transferring sick time must maintain a minimum balance of at least 40 hours of sick time after an approved transfer. - 4.
-All sick time transfer requests must be approved by the Executive Officer.
+- 1. An OC LAFCO employee may transfer no more than 80 hours of sick time to any one OC LAFCO employee during any calendar year. - 2.
+The OC LAFCO employee receiving the sick time transfer must be experiencing personal or family medical issues requiring extended periods of time away from the office. - 3.
+The OC LAFCO employee transferring sick time must maintain a minimum balance of at least 40 hours of sick time after an approved transfer. - 4.
+All sick-time transfer requests must be approved by the Executive Officer.

-3.19 VACATION
+3.19 VACATION2

-This policy applies to all regular full-time and part-time employees of LAFCO.
-The intent of this policy is to provide paid time off for employees as a means of rest and rejuvenate.
-LAFCO encourages employees to utilize this benefit every year.
-LAFCO believes personal time off is an important means to enable continuation of strong performance and positive contribution to LAFCO, as well as encourage a balanced and enriching life for employees.
+This policy applies to all regular full-time and part-time employees of OC LAFCO.
+The intent of this policy is to provide paid time off for employees as a means of rest and rejuvenation.
+OC LAFCO encourages employees to utilize this benefit every year.
+OC LAFCO believes personal time off is an important means to enable continuation of strong performance and positive contribution to OC LAFCO, as well as encourage a balanced and enriching life for employees.
 The Commission will review and may change any of these vacation benefit provisions on an annual basis at its discretion.

-During the first three years of employment, an employee shall earn approximately .0385 hours of vacation leave with pay for each hour in a regularly scheduled workweek or period (80 hours or 10 days per year).
+During the first three years of employment, an employee shall earn approximately .0577 hours of vacation leave with pay for each hour in a regularly scheduled workweek or period (120 hours or 15 days per year).

-After an employee has been paid for 6,240 regularly scheduled hours, approximately three years, the employee shall earn approximately .0577 hours of vacation leave with pay for each paid hour in a regularly schedule work period (120 hours or 15 days per year).
+After an employee has been paid for 6,240 regularly scheduled hours, approximately three years, the employee shall earn approximately .077 hours of vacation leave with pay for each paid hour in a regularly scheduled work period (160 hours or 20 days per year).